mxwater/my-portfolio/README.md

 🚀 About:
 This website serves as:
-A place to highlight my technical skills, projects, and experience A way to connect with potential employers, collaborators, and the tech community, and ultimately, a personal creative space to share updates and future work............
+A place to highlight my technical skills, projects, and experience A way to connect with potential employers, collaborators, and the tech community, and ultimately, a personal creative space to share updates and future work..........

 🛠 Tech Stack
 Frontend: [React, Next.js, HTML, CSS, JavaScript]